There are SO many ingredients that you can usually find around the home to help with a plethora of skin issues.

 Baking Soda Exfoliator

 The sheer amount of things baking soda can be used for is absolutely phenomenal.
-When addressing the skin, however, it’s brilliant as a cheap, natural and simple exfoliant.
+When addressing the skin, however, it’s brilliant as a cheap, all-natural and simple exfoliant.

 Mix it with a little bit of water to make it into a fine paste and apply it to the skin.
 Once you’re done exfoliating, rinse off well and pat dry.
-You’ll likely notice a glow as your fresh skin has come up to breathe.
+You’ll likely notice a beautiful glow now all the old skin cells have gone.

 Remember to Drink Up